openharmony/interface_sdk_c/.gitee/PULL_REQUEST_TEMPLATE.en.md

 - [ ] add symbol to json
 - [ ] merge the implementation
 - [ ] add target to ndk.targets in build
+- [ ] The name of the header file library declaration is the same as that of the SDK so library

 ### Compatibility impact assessment, please indicate (Y/N)
 - [ ] not compatible